sheygs/wallet-system/README.md

 6. Payments Verification: After a payment is made, Paystack will send a `callback` to your specified URL i.e. `http://example.com` either set on the paystack developer dashboard or the one specified in your implementation.
 Once the notification has been processed, verify the transaction status and update the user's wallet accordingly.

 7. Wallet Withdrawal Functionality: This was implemented from the scratch - point `3`.
-For every `deposit` or `transfer` request initiated regardless of the `transfer_status`, a request was logged to the `wallet_transactions` to keep track of the wallet transactions.
+For every `deposit` or `transfer` request initiated, a request was logged to the `wallet_transactions` to keep track of the wallet transactions.

 8. Balance Retrieval & Transaction History: Endpoints were implemented to retrieve user's wallets balances' & transaction history.
 This involves querying from the `wallet_transactions` and `wallets` tables to spool the results data sets.